vastgroup/vast-tools/README.md

  * **Column 1**: Official gene symbol.
  * **Column 2**: VAST-DB event ID.
 Formed by:
   * Species identifier: Hsa (Human) or Mmu (Mouse);
-  * Type of AS event: alternative exon skipping (EX), retained intron (INT), alternative splice site donor choice (ALTD), or alternative splice site acceptor choice (ALTA).
+  * Type of alternative splicing event: alternative exon skipping (EX), retained intron (INT), alternative splice site donor choice (ALTD), or alternative splice site acceptor choice (ALTA).
 In the case of ALTD/ALTA, each splice site within the event is indicated (from exonic internal to external) over the total number of alternative splice sites in the event (e.g. HsaALTA0000011-1/2).
   * Numerical identifier.
  * **Column 3**: Genomic coordinate of the alternative sequence.
  * **Column 4**: Length of the alternative sequence.
 In ALTD/ALTA events, the first splice site within each event has a length of 0 nt, by definition.